korakod2012/Custom-Calculator/README.md

 - Separate textView to be 2 object for support multiple line, so it can support history of number that you calculated.
 - Change location of screenshot to be Gallery.
+- Change apk name
+- Change icon of application when displan on device